erin-nielsen/ldap2pg/README.md

 		memberUid: uid=hruser2,ou=groups,dc=edb,dc=example,dc=org

 ### View Current Roles and Users in PostgreSQL Database
-Obtain a database session to the PostgreSQL database you are syncronizing with.
+Obtain a database session to the PostgreSQL database you are synchronizing with.
 Perform the following steps to view the current set of roles and users.

 1. Show current roles, making note that these LDAP users and groups do not yet exist.